kitbagjs/router/docs/migrating-vue-router.md

 Child routes in vue-router have very different behavior depending on if the path starts with `/` or not.
 In Kitbag Router, the behavior is always the same, so add slashes where you want them and leave them off where you don't.

+## Props Binding

+With vue-router you can bind all the route params to the component automatically with the `route.props` attribute.
+However, this is NOT type safe.
+Kitbag Router gives you a type safe way to bind props.
+If the component you assign to a route has required props, you'll get a Typescript error until you satisfy the props.

 ## Route Regex

 Kitbag Router support FULL regex pattern matching in both the path and query.
 The only caveat is that your regex must be encapsulated by a param.